-Objective 3.1 Support the development of skills and strategies that will enable arts leaders to manage more effective organizations and agencies.
+Objective 3.1 Support arts leaders nationwide in developing skills and competencies that will enable them to lead more effective organizations and agencies.

-Description: Several factors have contributed to a demand for wide range of leadership skills and competencies for arts managers to address new and changing environments.
-These factors include the following needs: to lead arts organizations effectively in a COVID-19 and post-COVID-19 environment; to promote diversity, equity, inclusion, and accessibility in the arts; and to ensure continuity of skills acquisition and learning for successive generations of arts leaders, including those working in policy and practice at the crossroads of the arts and other sectors (e.g., health, community development, the environment).
-To help fulfill such needs, the NEA supports peer-to- peer learning groups and workshops for emerging arts administrators.
+Description: Several factors have contributed to a demand for different leadership skills and competencies for arts managers than may have been required in the past.
+These factors include the following needs: to lead arts organizations effectively in a post-COVID-19 environment; to promote diversity, equity, inclusion, and accessibility in the arts; and to ensure continuity of skills acquisition and learning for successive generations of arts leaders.
+To help fulfill such needs, the NEA supports peer-to-peer learning groups and workshops for emerging arts administrators.

-Objective 3.2 Produce research, statistics, and general information about the arts for the benefit of the arts sector and beyond.
+Objective 3.2 Generate knowledge and information about the arts for the benefit of the arts sector and beyond.

 Description: By investing in research and evaluation, the NEA promotes empirical insights on the value and impact of the arts for individuals and communities.
 The NEA also circulates evidence, data, and research resources to support the ongoing work of cultural providers, funders, researchers, and policymakers.
-Through the Office of Public Affairs, the NEA regularly communicates with the arts sector and additional audiences about the arts as well as about ideas and topics of growing importance to arts practitioners.
+Through the Office of Public Affairs, the NEA regularly communicates with the arts sector and the wider world about the arts, and about ideas and topics of growing importance to arts practitioners.

-Objective 3.3 Invest in the capacity of arts organizations and artists to serve a broader public through digital or emergent technology.

-Description: Artists and arts organizations continue to use digital and emergent technology as a creative medium for expression and for audience engagement.
+Objective 3.3 Invest in the capacity of arts organizations to support tech-centered creative practices and to serve a broader public through digital or emergent technology.
+Description: Artists and arts organizations continue to experiment with the use of digital and emergent technology as a creative medium-and yet, tech-centered artistic practice has remained largely underresourced.
 Furthermore, artistic practice during the COVID-19 pandemic has accelerated the need for hybrid (in-person and digital) arts programming options and for bridging "digital divides" in the arts and in the communities served.
-The NEA supports investments in the capacity of arts organizations to integrate technology more effectively-and to improve conditions for accessibility-in the creation and delivery of art.
+The NEA will support investments in the capacity of arts organizations to integrate technology more effectively in the creation and delivery of art.

 Goal 4.
-Pursue and adopt exemplary practices to support the agency's mission.
+Pursue and adopt excellent operational practices to support the agency's mission.